nicohman/raven/README.md

 + lemonbar(A shell script that should spawn your lemonbar)
 + ncmpcpp(ncmpcpp config file)
 + Openbox(rc.xml)
++ Pywal(an image file that will be used as the pywal base)

 If you place an i3 config named base\_i3 in ~/.config/raven, the contents of i3 for a theme will be appended to it instead of being run on their own.
 This allows you to have a central config for keyboard shortcuts, and have cosmetics only be stored in the theme.
 This also applies for a file named base\_rc.xml, for openbox.